omar1405/Parallel_Fibonacci_LFSR/README.md

 # Parallel_Fibonacci_LFSR
 This module can generate M RNG values in the same cycle, each of N-bits, utilizing XOR-based maximal Fibonacci LFSRs.
-The design was made during my FYP graduation project in 2023.
+The design was part of my Bachelor's graduation project in 2023.
 I cleaned it a bit and uploaded it on GitHub, with its testbench.

 ## Module Top View